microsoft/live-share-sdk/packages/live-share-turbo/README.md

 ## Introduction

 There are two clients that you may use depending on your scenario: `LiveShareTurboClient` for Live Share, and `AzureTurboClient` for Azure Fluid Relay.
 These are used for connecting to Fluid sessions, and are structured differently than the more traditional `LiveShareClient` and `AzureClient` respectively.
-These clients expose a `.getDDS` function, which under the hood uses `TurboObjectManager` to dynamically get or create a given DDS.
+These clients expose a `.getDDS` function, which under the hood uses `DynamicObjectManager` to dynamically get or create a given DDS.
 It also exposes a default `SharedMap` called `stateMap`, which you can use in your application to track basic app state.

 ### How this package compares against vanilla Fluid / Live Share